siobhanlgorman/knits-and-pieces/README.md

 * In the Heroku browser window, create an account by entering your email address and a password
 * Activate the account through the authentication email sent to your email account
 * Click the new button and select create a new app from the dropdown menu
-* Enter a name for the application which must be unique, in this case the app name is 'favoureats'
+* Enter a name for the application which must be unique, in this case the app name is 'knits-and-pieces'
 * Select a region, in this case Europe
 * Click create app
 * Install psycopg2 and djdatabase in the IDE and add to requirements